Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Results

-For energies outside the essential spectrum of a pair of operators, it is known that all three quantities, the spectral shift function, the index and the trace of the spectral shift operator, are well-defined and coincide, see e.g.\ Prop.\ 2.1 and its proof in \cite{art2009PushnIndex}.
-We show in the next theorem that, in the case of the operators $H$ and $H^{\tau}$, the equality of the three quantities extends to the region of complete localisation.
+For energies outside the essential spectrum of a pair of operators, it is known that all three quantities, the SSF, the index and the trace of the spectral shift operator, are well-defined and coincide, see \cite[Prop.
+2.1]{art2009PushnIndex}.
+This extends to the region of complete localisation: